18F/Level-Up/pages/lessons.md

 	- [LU-Room-9](https://hangouts.google.com/hangouts/_/gsa.gov/lu-room-9?hl=en&authuser=0)
 	- Slack channel:

-- **How to read organizations: a field manual to position our work for impact.**
+- **FULL: How to read organizations: a field manual to position our work for impact.**
 	- Tips and tricks for understanding how structure can affect our partner's work.
 You'll learn the basic designs of organizations, their associated trade-offs, and how that limits or enables product development.
 	- Topic: Client Engagement
 	- Host: Michael Cata